larsonjj/mvn_ds/README.md

 }
 ```

-> NOTE: Refer to the header files in mvn_ds for detailed API documentation of each data structure and function.
+> NOTE: Refer to the header files in `include/mvn_ds` for detailed API documentation of each data structure and function.
+Doxygen-generated documentation can be built by running `doxygen Doxyfile` from the project root (if Doxygen is installed).

+## Contributing

+Contributions are welcome!
+Please refer to the issue tracker for open issues or to submit new ones.
+Pull requests should follow the existing code style (see [docs/code_style.md](/Users/validmac/Projects/c_cpp/mvn_ds/docs/code_style.md)) and ensure all tests pass.

 ## License